 In this guide, we will be taking a look at the reason why you are unable to turn on the Battery saver mode.
 And there is usually one simple reason why Windows 11 is stopping you from doing this.

 Are you using an oldish laptop but managed to get Windows 11 to install, but the battery life is not great or the battery life is just poor?
 Using battery saver mode on your Windows 11 PC can help increase the battery life, making it last longer before it needs charging again.
-But it does come at a cost, as we explain below.
+But it does come at a cost, as I explain below.